 Injectable Monoclonal Antibodies: Medications such as erenumab, fremanezumab, and galcanezumab are administered monthly or quarterly and have been approved for migraine prophylaxis in adults.

 Oral CGRP Receptor Antagonists (Gepants): Drugs like ubrogepant and rimegepant are used for acute migraine treatment, while atogepant is approved for preventive therapy.
-These oral options provide flexibility and are particularly beneficial for individuals who prefer not to use injectable medications.(15)
+These oral options provide flexibility and are particularly beneficial for individuals who prefer not to use injectable medications [15].

 Personalized Therapy

 Migraine pathophysiology has led to more personalized treatment strategies, considering individual patient profiles, comorbidities, and preferences.
 This approach aims to enhance treatment efficacy and patient satisfaction.
-These developments represent significant progress in chronic migraine management, offering new avenues for relief, particularly for women who are disproportionately affected by this condition [16]
+These developments represent significant progress in chronic migraine management, offering new avenues for relief, particularly for women who are disproportionately affected by this condition [16].

 (e)Botulinum Toxin Injections